saketh-exe/bookish-octo-spork/README.md

    pip install PyQt6
    ```

-3. **Update file paths in the scripts:**
+3. **No additional configuration needed!**
-   - Edit `create-and-open.ps1` and update the hardcoded paths to match your installation directory
+   - The scripts now automatically detect their location and work from any directory
-   - Edit `run-script.bat` and update the path to the PowerShell script
+   - No manual path updates required

 ## Usage
 ## Important :